uonai/Fortunae/README.md

 ###### Active (Investopedia df.)

-Active income refers to income received from performing a service and includes wages, tips, salaries, commissions, and income from businesses in which there is material participation.1﻿ An accountant who works for a monthly paycheck, for example, receives active income.
+Active income refers to income received from performing a service and includes wages, tips, salaries, commissions, and income from businesses in which there is material participation.
+An accountant who works for a monthly paycheck, for example, receives active income.

 ###### Passive (Investopedia df.)